 A lot of natural light photographers think that artificial light is complicated.
 I understand this thinking, because I used to think the same thing.
-But, it’s just a little extra gear with a little extra setup involved.
+But, the truth is that it’s just a little extra gear with a little extra setup involved.
 And, once you set up your light a couple of times, you’ll realize it’s really not complicated at all.

 Check out the tomato images below.
 Can you tell which tomato image below was shot with natural light vs. artificial light? 😉

 There are three types of artificial lights to consider for food photography:

 - Speed Lights

 - Continuous Lights

 Speed lights are an off camera flash.
 They are much smaller and lightweight which makes them great for travel and taking on location.
 The drawback to speed lights is that they can be less powerful, so you might need more than one to light.

 Continuous lights do not flash.
 When you turn them on, they are on.
 You can adjust the power as you need.
 These lights are great for photography and are also required for shooting video.

 Like speed lights, strobes are also an off camera flash.
-They are much more powerful than speed lights, can be bigger in size and more expensive.
-However, because they’re so powerful, you will probably only need one light to light your food photography.
+They are much more powerful than speed lights, bigger in size and can be more expensive.

 No matter what type of artificial light you use, there is some extra equipment you’ll need to help you get your light set up correctly.

-A speed ring or mount is a metal ring-shaped disk used to attach your light modifier to your light and each light requires a specific type of speed ring or mount and this will be noted in the product description.
-For example, a popular speed ring/mount is a Bowen’s mount which is a really versatile option for a wide range of lights.
+A speed ring or mount is a metal ring-shaped disk used to attach your light modifier to your light.
+Certain brands will require a specific type of speed ring or mount and this will be noted in the product description.
+For example, a popular speed ring/mount is a Bowen’s mount which works for a wide range of lights.

 3. Light Modifiers